ftcn86/Dynamic-wallet-view/docs/prd.md

 *   **2.9.3.
 Notification Center:**
     *   Dropdown menu displaying recent, relevant user notifications (e.g., badge earned, team member KYC'd, app announcements).
     *   Notifications link directly to the relevant part of the app (e.g., Achievements tab).
+    *   Includes functionality to mark individual notifications and all notifications as read, which updates their visual state.

 ---